opnfv/barometer/docs/release/userguide/feature.userguide.rst

   memory Machine Check Exceptions and sends the stats for reported exceptions

-All the plugins above are available on the collectd master, except for the plugin as it's a python based plugin and only C plugins are accepted by the collectd community.
+All the plugins above are available on the collectd master, except for the ceilometer plugin as it's a python based plugin and only C plugins are accepted by the collectd community.
 The ceilometer plugin lives in the OpenStack repositories.